adamjwsuch/nexus-ssc-demo/README.md

 # nexus-ssc-demo

-Reference platform implimentation to facilitate development and testing effort.
-Also can be used for demo's and as a reference implimentation.
+Reference platform implementation to facilitate development and testing effort.
+Also can be used for demo's and as a reference implementation.

-Demonstrate the itegration between Nexus IQ and Fortify SSC
+Demonstrate the integration between Nexus IQ and Fortify SSC

 # IQ Server 52+
 You must have a valid license to run the IQ server and you'll want to have some scanned apps to test/demo the functionality of moving data from IQ to SSC.
 We began testing with IQ 52 but have been updating the project with each new release since then.